ceobitch/Cookify/README.md

 Cookify uses the following dependencies:

-- Alamofire: A popular networking library for making API requests.
 - URLImage: A Swift package for asynchronous image loading.

 These dependencies are managed using Swift Package Manager and are automatically resolved when you build the project.